snoop2head/vanilla_javascript_youtube_practice/README.md

 ## web app vs website

-- Website is not interact but just consuming content.
+- Website is not interactive but just displays content.
   - Instagram
 - Web app is click, search, send, upload...
 More user interaction.
 Tools like React / React Native is to make web more interactive.
   - Netflix, YouTube

-- However, this project will make YouTube more like website, not as interactive as it is.
+- This project will make YouTube-like website: CRUD website with vanilla javascript.

 # 1. Node Js